 10.2 The need for system maintenance

 Policy and procedures are always in danger of becoming outmoded or ineffective.
 Things change.
 There can be change to community expectations, or government legislation, or the nature of our ministry, or the types of children and families with whom we fellowship, or to the types of people who act as leaders and volunteers.
 Changes in any one of these areas can mean that our policy and procedures will need revision in order to deal with the change.
-For this reason there are some important processes which whilst not directly related to establishing a child safe environment, are nonetheless important to maintaining that environment.
+For this reason there are some important processes which, whilst not directly related to establishing a child safe environment, are nonetheless important to maintaining that environment.
 These are:

 Training

 There is no point in writing down how we intend to act if the people required to do something have not been trained (and if necessary re-trained) in required processes.
-So our system has a procedure that defines when training shold occur and how records of training will be kept
+So our system has a procedure that defines when training should occur and how records of training will be kept.

 Audit